Hip-hop culture: Censorship

 Gangsta rap is a subgenre of hip hop that reflects the violent culture of inner-city American black youths.
 The genre was pioneered in the mid-1980s by rappers such as Schoolly D and Ice-T, and was popularized in the later part of the 1980s by groups such as N.W.A.
 Ice-T released "6 in the Mornin'", which is often regarded as the first gangsta rap song, in 1986.
 After the national attention that Ice-T and N.W.A created in the late 1980s and early 1990s, gangsta rap became the most commercially lucrative subgenre of hip hop.

 N.W.A is the group most frequently associated with the founding of gangsta rap.
 Their lyrics were more violent, openly confrontational, and shocking than those of established rap acts, featuring incessant profanity and, controversially, use of the word "nigga".
 These lyrics were placed over rough, rock guitar-driven beats, contributing to the music's hard-edged feel.
-The first blockbuster gangsta rap album was N.W.A's Straight Outta Compton, released in 1988.
+The first blockbuster gangsta rap album was N.W.A's Straight Outta Compton, released in 1989.

 Straight Outta Compton established West Coast hip hop as a vital genre, and established Los Angeles as a legitimate rival to hip hop's long-time capital, New York City.
 Straight Outta Compton sparked the first major controversy regarding hip hop lyrics when their song "Fuck tha Police" earned a letter from FBI Assistant Director Milt Ahlerich, strongly expressing law enforcement's resentment of the song.

+Tupac's first album, "2Pacalypse Now," was considered controversial particularly with the track "Soulja's Story."
+The song depicted a narrative of a young black man seeking revenge after being brutalized by police officers.
+This portrayal of police brutality and retaliation sparked outrage among law enforcement agencies and led to calls for censorship and boycotts of the album.
+Despite facing backlash, Tupac remained unapologetic about addressing social issues in his music.

 Controversy surrounded Ice-T's song "Cop Killer" from the album Body Count.
 The song was intended to speak from the viewpoint of a criminal getting revenge on racist, brutal cops.
-Ice-T's rock song infuriated government officials, the National Rifle Association and various police advocacy groups.
+Ice-T's rock song infuriated government officials, the National Rifle Association of America and various police advocacy groups.
 Consequently, Time Warner Music refused to release Ice-T's upcoming album Home Invasion because of the controversy surrounding "Cop Killer".